Sequential Likelihood-Free Inference with Neural Proposal: Experiments

+with the simulation input/output to be 8/40-dimensions, respectively.
+The true input is $\bm{\theta}^{*}=(1.5,2.0,1.3,1.2,1.8,2.5,1.6,1.1)$ and there are 255 alternative optimal modes of those are symmetric to the origin.
+We search the optimal parameter from the uniform distribution on $[-3,3]^{8}$.

-This paper also experiments two simulations that stems from the real-world: M/G/1 \citep{shestopaloff2014bayesian} and Competitive Lotka Volterra (CLV) \citep{vano2006chaos}.
-CLV is a generalization of the benchmark Lotka Volterra simulation \cite{papamakarios2019sequential, greenberg2019automatic}.
-In the real-world, only the aggregated statistics is given as an observation, in many cases, in which we assume for CLV, so CLV takes two modes in its posterior, as we mentioned in Section \ref{sec:Introduction}.
-We describe the details of the simulations in Appendix A.
+On top of these synthetic models, we test our Neural Proposal on M/G/1 and Competitive Lotka Volterra (CLV) \citep{vano2006chaos} simulations.
+The M/G/1 simulation is the most widely experimented simulation in the previous researches \citep{hermans2019likelihood, papamakarios2019sequential} with two dimensional inputs and five dimensional outputs.
+CLV is a generalization of the benchmark simulation on the Lotka-Volterra model \citep{papamakarios2019sequential, greenberg2019automatic}.
+Only the aggregated statistics is given as an observation in CLV, and this leads a bimodal posterior in CLV.

+\paragraph{Quantitative Measure} The default measure is the Negative Log-likelihood of True Parameters (NLTP), $-\sum_{i=1}^{n}\log{q_{R}(\bm{\theta}_{i}^{*}\vert\mathbf{x}_{o})}$ \citep{papamakarios2019sequential}, where $\{\bm{\theta}_{i}^{*}\}_{i=1}^{n}$ is the set of true and alternative parameters after the $R$ rounds of inference.
+However, NLTP ignores how the posterior is distributed other than $\bm{\theta}_{i}^{*}$ \citep{lueckmann2021benchmarking}, so we compare Neural Proposal with additional metrics, such as Classifier-based 2-Sample Testing (C2ST) \citep{lueckmann2021benchmarking}, Maximum Mean Discrepancy (MMD) \citep{greenberg2019automatic}, Inception Score (IS) \citep{salimans2016improved}, Simulation-Based Calibration (SBC) \citep{papamakarios2019sequential}, and Median distance (MEDDIST) \citep{papamakarios2019sequential}.
+C2ST is a classification accuracy and MMD measures the distributional discrepancy between the ground-truth and approximate posteriors.
+IS measures the diversity of the approximate posterior.
+SBC qualitatively measures the quality of approximate posterior based on a statistical theory.
+MEDDIST is the median distance between simulated outcomes from the real-world observation.

+\paragraph{Simulation Budget} In the community of \textit{likelihood-free inference}, there is no common consensus on the budget selection.
+The number of budgets varies by papers and by simulations.
+For instance, SNL \citep{papamakarios2019sequential} and APT \citep{greenberg2019automatic} select the budget to be $N=1,000$ with $10-40$ rounds for all of their experiments.
+However, we highlight that such budget is far from optimal on various simulations.
+On the other hand, AALR \citep{hermans2019likelihood} chooses $N=10,000$ with $100$ rounds of inference, and this requires a total of one million simulation running for the posterior inference, which is highly impractical for expensive simulations.
+Throughout our experiments, we fix 10 rounds for the inference iterations.
+For the budget, we fix $N=1,000$ to comply the common practice \citep{papamakarios2019sequential, greenberg2019automatic}, except for M/G/1 with $N=100$.